tdube2014/Flow-Image-SOPs/Readme.md

 #### Methods

-+ Any size river is useful.
++ Any size river is useful, although we are mostly targetting headwaters (3rd order and smaller).
 + Establish a location for digital flow collection.
-+ Install camera so that you can record clear digital photos of the river In a upstream Direction.
++ Install camera so that you can record clear digital photos of the river in an upstream direction.

 *we are currently working on images from diferent angles to see what provides the best data*
 <br>